apognu/tuigreet/README.md

 The initial prompt container will be 80 column wide.
 You may change this with `--width` in case you need more space (for example, to account for large PAM challenge messages).

-You may change the command that will be executed after opening a session by prefixing it with `!` in the username input box, for example `!bash`.
+You may change the command that will be executed after opening a session by huttint `F2` and amending the command.

 ## Install